Reviews of popular J1 visa Insurance plans

 Emergency dental treatment

-$350 maximum Up to $100 for acute onset of pain Not Covered
+Up to $500 for acute onset of pain $350 maximum Up to $500 for acute onset of pain Not Covered

 Dental Treatment - Due to Accident